-[Note 4]: For information on this function, refer to "2.11 Packet Analysis of Virtual Network" in "User's Guide."
+[Note 10]: For information on this function, refer to "4.4 Backup/restoration of ISM" in "User's Guide."

 - Be sure to use the correct set of media packs and server/node licenses for the same product.
 You cannot use an ISM for PRIMEFLEX server/node license if you are using an ISM media pack.
-The same is also true for the opposite. - Devices that support Operation Modes and functions may vary.
-For details, contact your local Fujitsu customer service partner.
+The same is also true for the opposite.

+- Devices that support Operation Modes and functions may vary.
+For details, contact your local Fujitsu customer service partner. - When the Operation Mode is Essential mode, the ISM REST API is not supported.
+Operation when using the REST API is not guaranteed.